Skip to main content

 Esra Sünkel M.Sc.

-Ich bin wissenschaftliche Mitarbeiterin in der Professur für Klinische Psychologie und Psychotherapie und promoviere im Bereich der Psychotherapieforschung zum Thema Diagnostik und Interventionen bei Substanzkonsum.
+Ich bin wissenschaftliche Mitarbeiterin an der Professur für Klinische Psychologie und Psychotherapie und promoviere im Bereich der Psychotherapieforschung mit dem Schwerpunkt Diagnostik und Interventionen im Bereich Suchtverhalten.

 Anna Schippers